hashicorp/vault-secrets-operator/README.md

 # Create an EKS cluster and a ECR repository
 make -f aws.mk create-eks

-# Build the operator image and run the integration tests (includes Vault OSS deployment)
+# Build the operator image and run the integration tests (includes Vault Community deployment)
 make -f aws.mk build-push integration-test-eks

 # Run the integration tests (includes Vault ent deployment, have the Vault license as environment variable)